top of page

 *There is a very high degree of risk involved in trading.
 Past results are not indicative of future returns.
 Samuel Morton, Actual Forex Trading, SM Web Capital, and all individuals affiliated with this site assume no responsibilities for your trading and investment results.
 The indicators, strategies, columns, articles and all other features are for educational purposes only and should not be construed as investment advice.

 **All services and products on this website (and all services and products offered by SM Web Capital Ltd) are for educational purposes only.
 SM Web Capital Ltd and Actual Forex Trading are not an investment service and does not offer financial advice.
 No client funds are managed.
+CFDs, spread betting, and all forms of financial trading is high risk and you will lose money.

 ***This site and all it's products are for educational purposes only.
 This site or Samuel Morton does not need to be registered with the FCA or any financial regulator.